GenSpectrum/LAPIS-SILO/doc/config.md

 user-provided data from one of the config sources, and has to fill in all struct fields with the values given by the source.

+Each configuration source has a first step, before the `verify` step happens, that retrieves the information provided by the user without configuration-specific parsing (e.g. parse the configuration file with a Yaml parser).
+That first step takes source-specific arguments and can have source-specific errors: Yaml parsing throws exceptions for Yaml parsing errors.

 There are some complications:

-* boolean  options +   command line   -> only in verify posisible
+* boolean  options +   command line   -> only in verify posisible  XXX

 * configuration file path must be read from environment variables or command line arguments first, then the file can be parsed, but then